malik19921992/learning-python-notebook/README.md

-# basic uses for python lambda functions in jupyter-notebook:
+# learning python in jupyter-notebook: